pippinbarr/cart253-2018/modules/core-functions-with-arguments-and-return-values/core-functions-with-arguments-and-return-values.md

 }
 ```

-- When you call a function you've defined, make sure you put your parameters in the __same order as the arguments in the definition__
+- When you call a function you've defined, make sure you put your arguments in the __same order as the parameters in the definition__
-- This is actually the only way JavaScript knows which parameters refers to which argument
+- This is actually the only way JavaScript knows which argument is intended for which parameter

 ???

-- It's actually possible to omit parameters and still have a function work
+- It's actually possible to omit arguments and still have a function work
-- When you call a function with too few parameters, the remaining arguments will be `undefined` and the function will run that way
+- When you call a function with too few arguments, the remaining parameters the function expects will be `undefined` and the function will run that way
 - So if we call

 ```javascript
 drawCaterpillar(100);
 ```

-- Then the function will be called with `x` as `100` (because `x` is the first parameters) and with `y` as `undefined`
+- Then the function will be called with `x` as `100` (because `x` is the first parameter) and with `y` as `undefined`
 - This will mean the caterpillar won't appear on the screen, because you can't draw ellipses with an `undefined` position coordinate
 - If you __wanted__ to be able to omit the `y` perhaps because you'll just have a default value for it, you have to write that into the function: